FIWARE-Ops/fiware-gitops/doc/DATABASES.md

         --policy-arn 'arn:aws:iam::aws:policy/AmazonRDSFullAccess'
 ```

+2. Create the user-config(see [aws-doc for more](https://aws-controllers-k8s.github.io/community/docs/user-docs/openshift/)) - [ack-systems/user-config](../aws/ack-system/user-config/)

+3. Create the user-secrets, using the access-key created in the previous step(see [aws-doc for more](https://aws-controllers-k8s.github.io/community/docs/user-docs/openshift/)) - [ack-systems/user-config](../aws/ack-system/secrets/)

-2. Select the controller:
+4. Select the controller:

 ![Search](./aws-services/rds-controller-search.png)

-3. Install with defaults:
+5. Install with defaults:

 ![Install](./aws-services/rds-controller-install.png)

-4. Setup Subnet-Group:
+6. Setup Subnet-Group:
 The ack-controllers are not (yet) able to manage subnet and security groups, so that we have to prepare them.
 If this step is skipped, the services won't be allowed to access the created DB-instances.